 Are you looking for something different?

 Prisons are one of the most challenging, yet rewarding places for healthcare professionals to work.
-If you are a qualified paramedic and want a role where you can develop your existing skills and learn something new every day in an environment that never stands still, then this is it!
+If you are a qualified nurse and want a role where you can develop your existing skills and learn something new every day in an environment that never stands still, then this is it!

 As a healthcare provider, we recognise the fact that prisoners are a socially excluded group with complex healthcare needs that can often be associated with poor outcomes.
 We believe in putting the patient first, regardless of the environment or their history.
 We are the market leader, providing care to over 30,000 patients in over 40 prisons across the country.